geminerald/simon-game/README.md

 #### Acknowledgements

-* I would like to thank Simen Daehlin for his help and feedback throughout.
+* I would like to thank [Simen Daehlin](https://www.github.com/Eventyret) for his help and extensive and honest feedback throughout.
 * I would also like to thank the Code Institute Tutor Support team for their help and patience.
 * Thanks to my friends and family who tested the game to the point of frustration.
-* Special thanks to Shane Quinn for his especially thorough testing and advice, support and encouragement.
+* Special thanks to [Shane Quinn](https://www.linkedin.com/in/shanequinn/) for his especially thorough testing and advice, support and encouragement.